-The residential use of the upper floors of properties will be supported subject to other development plan policies including parking and amenity considerations.
+The residential use of the upper floors of properties will be supported subject to parking, amenity and other considerations.

 The Plan will view positively and encourage development proposals that will improve the visual and physical attractiveness of Wilsden Local Centre.